amoghghadge/DS4002-Project3/README.md

 ##### **3. Preprocessing Steps**
    - Within the SCRIPTS folder, locate 'data_analysis.ipynb' to prepare the data to create our CNN model.
 (Note: the rest of the reproducibility steps for this project are performed within this script)
    - Resize all images to 224x224 pixels to standardize image inputs.
+   - Split the data into 70% for training, 15% for validation, and the remaining 15% for testing.
    - Create 4 datasets per image based on its orientation: the original image and three rotated versions at a 90° angle, a 120° angle, and a 270° angle.

 ##### **4. Train CNN Model**
-   - Continuing to work within the (filename) script, implement a lightweight CNN architecture with three convolutional layers (32, 64, and 128 filters) with 3x3 kernels followed by ReLU activation, batch normalization, and 2x2 max pooling.
+   - Continuing to work within the 'data_analysis.ipynb' script, create a lightweight CNN model with three convolutional layers (32, 64, and 128 filters) with 3x3 kernels followed by ReLU activation, batch normalization, and 2x2 max pooling.
+Then create a model that is able to handle rotations.
-   - Split the data into 70% for training, 15% for validation, and the remaining 15% for testing.
    - Train the model for 30 epochs using the Adam optimizer, focusing on comparing model performance across the four orientation datasets.

 ##### **5. Evaluate Model Performance**
-   - Evaluate the model perofmrance by obtaining its accuracy.
+   - Evaluate perofmrance of the models by obtaining its accuracy.
    - Achieve 80% accuracy of correct classifications regardless of image orientation in order to answer our research question.